-All students will participate in statewide assessments or alternate assessments as determined by a student's IEP team.
+All students will participate in statewide or alternate assessments as determined by a student's IEP team.
 The administration will annually develop an assessment schedule for the current school year.
-The testing schedule will list the assessment instrument to be administered and the grade level of students that will be administered each test or assessment instrument.
-This policy and the assessment schedule will be given to each student as well as their parent/guardian at the beginning of each school year.
-In addition, a copy of this policy and the assessment schedule will be available to the public in the District office during normal business hours.
+The testing schedule will list the assessment instrument to be administered and the student's grade level for each test or assessment instrument.
+This policy and the assessment schedule will be given to each student and their parent/guardian at the beginning of each school year.
+In addition, a copy of this policy and the assessment schedule will be available to the public in the District office during regular business hours.